bkzk/cisco-email-filters/pdf/pdfhunter.md

 ## PDFSuspKeysRules

-Here is more comprehensive version that includes combination of lateral and  hexadecimal representation of characters.
-Each PDF keyword is evaluated in seperate condition.
-It inserts a custom header with the value of keyword it matches.
-This can be further used to build a score-based filter.
+This is a more comprehensive version that includes a combination of the lateral and hexadecimal representation of characters.
+Each PDF keyword is evaluated in a separate condition.
+It inserts a custom header with the value of the keyword it matches.

 ```ruby
 MF_PDFSuspKeysRules: if (attachment-filename == "(?i)\\.(pdf)$" OR attachment-filetype == "pdf") {